nickbaxter18/CodexHUB/macro_system/README.md

 ## Features
 - Pure JSON storage for macro definitions to guarantee auditability.
 - Recursive expansion with cycle detection and helpful diagnostics.
+- Structured agent metadata (owners, outcomes, acceptance criteria, QA hooks, phases, priorities and durations) on every macro to support orchestration with QA and Meta agents.
+- Built-in metadata audits plus CLI exports for QA checklists and Meta Agent orchestration manifests.
+- Persistent expansion cache with optional listener hooks so automation can react to newly computed expansions without recomputation overhead.
+- JSON Schema utilities for validating catalogues and sharing contracts with partner tools.
 - Support for hierarchical macros covering front-end, back-end, testing, security, deployment, analytics and more.
 - Extensible design that allows adding or modifying macros solely by editing